-- $\pi$ Up to three calculators, which do not have the capacity to create or store programs or text, are permitted in these examinations.
-Any brands or models of these calculators are permitted. - □ Up to three calculators, which can include scientific, graphic and Computer Algebra System (CAS) calculators, are permitted in the Section Two: calculator-assumed section of the mathematics examinations.
-Any brands or models of these calculators are permitted. - Dictionary: refer to Appendix D/E: Dictionaries approved for use in ATAR course examinations and Interstate Language examinatons 2022. - ✓ Drawing/measuring aids: details can be found in the examination design brief within the course syllabus. - Notes: refer to Year 12 Information Handbook Part II for details regarding the use of notes in the Mathematics Applications, Mathematics Methods and Mathematics Specialist examinations.
+- Up to three calculators, which do not have the capacity to create or store programs or text, are permitted in these examinations.
+Any brands or models of these calculators are permitted. - Up to three calculators, which can include scientific, graphic and Computer Algebra System (CAS) calculators, are permitted in the Section Two: calculator-assumed section of the mathematics examinations.
+Any brands or models of these calculators are permitted. - Q Dictionary: refer to Appendix D/E: Dictionaries approved for use in ATAR course examinations and Interstate Language examinations 2024. - Drawing/measuring aids: details can be found in the examination design brief within the course syllabus. - Notes: refer to Year 12 Information Handbook Part II for details regarding the use of notes in the Mathematics Applications, Mathematics Methods and Mathematics Specialist examinations.

 Written examination Calculator Dictionary Drawing/ measuring aids Other

-Chinese: Second Language Q

-Computer Science π

 Dance

-Design π
+Design π O

 Drama

-Earth and Environmental Science π
+Earth and Environmental Science π Ø

 Economics π

 Engineering Studies π

 English

 English as an Additional Language or Dialect Q

 Food Science and Technology π

 French: Background Language Q

 French: Second Language Q

-Geography π
+Geography π 0

 German: Background Language Q

 German: Second Language Q

 Health Studies

 Hebrew Q

+Hindi: Background Language Q

+Hindi: Second Language Q

 Human Biology π

 Indonesian: First Language Q

 Indonesian: Second Language Q

 Integrated Science π

 Italian: Background Language Q

 Italian: Second Language Q

 Japanese: Background Language Q

+Japanese: Second Language Q